How to easily change up an $8 sewing cabinet into a red side table or writing desk.

 Are you sometimes intimidated by what we DIY bloggers do?
 I know that I love using saws and such, but occasionally I like to take it easy with a quick and easy repurposed furniture project.
 That’s why I’m sharing this former sewing cabinet into a red side table with you today.
-It’s something you can do using only a screwdriver, or no tools at all, if that’s your choice.
+It's something you can do using only a screwdriver, or no tools at all, if that’s your choice.

 I shared this sewing machine cabinet with you last week.
 It was a great deal, and I think it was priced cheap because the machine was already removed.
 Little did the seller know, that I was happy to get this good deal on a cabinet sans machine!
 I do not like removing vintage sewing machines from their cabinets.